Final Report of the Workgroup on Aligning for Growth (AfG) in Maryland - PDF

-A draft of a proposed AFG policy was widely circulated through stakeholder meetings and documents posted online, however, our extensive outreach and public comment revealed that there was a lack of consensus on many fundamental issues.
-Therefore, a work group has been established with various stakeholders to find common ground, clarify areas of disagreement and make recommendations for a draft AFG policy in June 2013.
-Eight meetings of the work group have been scheduled, beginning January 18, 2013 and ending June 28, 2013.
-The workgroup will follow these guiding principles.
+A draft of a proposed AFG policy was widely circulated through stakeholder meetings and documents posted online, however, extensive outreach and public comment revealed that there was a lack of consensus on many fundamental issues.
+Therefore, a work group was established with various stakeholders to find common ground, clarify areas of disagreement and make recommendations for a draft AFG policy.
+Ten meetings of the work group were held, beginning January 18, 2013 and ending July 19, 2013.
+The workgroup followed these guiding principles.
 The report from the workgroup was finalized in August 2013.

-For more information on Accounting for Growth in Maryland, please contact our Office of Communications at (410) 537-3003.
+For more information on Aligning for Growth in Maryland, please contact our Office of Communications at (410) 537-3003.

 MDE Guidance on Nutrient Trading Policy